 Dakota is the daughter of Tania and Peter, and was born on March 2, 2000.
 Dakota has a younger sister, Hope, and younger brother, Bodhi.
 Dakota is majoring in applied climate science at Nebraska.

 Chan on Nebraska

-“Nebraska has everything I am looking for in a university, including excellent academics, academics, world-class facilities, top-notch coaching and an inspiring atmosphere.
+“Nebraska has everything I am looking for in a university, including excellent academics, world-class facilities, top-notch coaching and an inspiring atmosphere.
 When I visited the campus, I immediately knew Nebraska was the place for me.
 The coaches made me feel like Nebraska was a place with endless opportunities where I can achieve my academic and athletic goals while contributing to the success of an outstanding team.
 The Nebraska soccer program is one that genuinely cares for its players both on and off the field.”